BeatrisIlieva/react/theory.md

 Function that starts a transition is called an `action`.
 We start a transition using `useTransition` or `useActionState` hooks.

 `useTransition` allows us to tell React to prioritisize lower some updates.
 So it can handle more urgent ones.

+## Hooks

+`Hooks` allow functional components to have state and side effects -> `useState`, `useEffect`

+`Hooks` allows us to reuse logic in multiple components.

+`Hooks` can be used only in functional components and other hooks.

+We use `AbortController` when we need to terminate unnecessary request.

+`Hooks` cannot be written within a nested scope.
+They must be written within the top scope.